 1. Go directly through the airlines

-Many airlines offer stopovers for free or a nominal fee, it just might take a bit of digging to find out how to do it as only a few airlines advertise this.
+Many airlines offer stopovers in their home country for free or a nominal fee, but it might take a bit of digging to find out how to do it as only a few airlines advertise this.
 You can find some information on airline websites, but often a call is necessary.
 Keep in mind that national airlines are most likely the ones who allow stopovers in their home country.
 For example, Emirates Airlines offers stopovers in Dubai, Fiji Airlines in Nadi, Singapore Air in Singapore, Iceland Air in Reykjavik.

-2. Search multi-stop flights
+2. Search multi-stop flights on your own

 Flight prices change constantly, and you never know when you can find that one crazy deal, so be diligent in checking all your options.
-If you can’t find a good R/T or multi-city flight, try piecing together a series of one way flights.
+If you can’t find a good round trip or multi-city flight, try piecing together a series of one way flights.

 Choosing smart stopovers

 Many times a stopover is just an extended layover.
-Chances are when you’ve been searching for flights on whatever site is your favorite, you have seen that most long, international flights have a layover in a certain city.
-This is a good chance to make that couple hour layover into a couple-day stopover.
+Chances are when you’ve been searching for flights on your favorite booking site, you’ve seen that most long, international flights have a layover somewhere en route to your final destination.
+This is a good chance to make that couple-hour layover into a couple-day stopover.

 Things to do and see in Dubai on a short stopover:

 Iceland Air makes it easy for tourists to check out this beautiful country, if only for a few days.
-Iceland Air offers customers the option of stopping over in their country at no extra charge.
-Look into flying Iceland Air and you can get a free stopover in Iceland to explore.
-They offer services to Iceland from Boston, New York, Seattle, Denver, Minneapolis/St. Paul, DC, Orlando, Tampa Bay, Anchorage, Vancouver, Montreal, Edmonton, Halifax, and Toronto.
+Book your flights with them and you can get a free stopover in Iceland to explore.
+They offer services to Iceland from Chicago, Boston, New York, Philadelphia, Portland, Seattle, Denver, Minneapolis/St. Paul, DC, Orlando, Tampa Bay, Anchorage, Vancouver, Montreal, Edmonton, Halifax, and Toronto.
 You can book an Iceland stopover online at Iceland Air.

 Things to do and see in Iceland on a short stopover: